gravitationalwavedc/gwcloud_python/docs/index.rst

 Welcome to the GWCloud API documentation!
 =========================================

-This documentation contains information about the package `gwcloud-python`.
+This documentation contains information about the package :mod:`gwcloud-python`.
 This package can be used to interact with the Bilby module of GWCloud, allowing Bilby job submission and manipulation from Python scripts.

 .. toctree::